Arc 100

 Aid stations will be available at strategic locations along the course.
 These provide basic food and drink options to runners, warm shelter and toilet facilities.

-Larger aid stations will be well stocked with at least three hot food options, hot drinks and a selection of other snacks and ultra-fare, including cold drinks, water and cola.
+Larger aid stations will be well stocked with hot food options, hot drinks and a selection of other snacks and ultra-fare, including cold drinks, water, cola and Näak Energy products.

 There are toilet facilities at all locations (including female only toilets).
 All larger aid stations are located in existing buildings, are warm, and will have seating and rest areas.